timescale/docs/mst/security.md

 # Security overview

 ## Cloud provider accounts

 The regular managed TimescaleDB services are hosted under cloud provider accounts controlled by Managed Service for TimescaleDB.
 These accounts are managed only by Timescale and Aiven operations personnel.
 Customers cannot directly access the cloud provider account resources.

 ## Virtual machines

+Each Managed Service for TimescaleDB service resides on one or more virtual machines.
+Service-providing virtual machines are dedicated to a single customer.
+There is no multi-tenancy of virtual machines.

-Each Managed Service for TimescaleDB service consists of one or more virtual machines, which are automatically launched to the target cloud region chosen by the customer.
-In cloud regions that have multiple Availability Zones (or a similar mechanism), the virtual machines are distributed evenly across the zones in order to provide best possible service in cases when an entire Availability Zone (may include one or more data centers) goes unavailable.
+Virtual machines are automatically launched to the cloud region chosen by the customer.
+Data never leaves the chosen cloud region.
+If a cloud region has multiple Availability Zones, or a similar high-availability mechanism, the virtual machines are distributed evenly across the zones.
+This provides the best possible service if an Availability Zone becomes unavailable.

-Service-providing virtual machines are dedicated for a single customer, that is, there is no multi-tenancy on a VM basis, and the customer data never leaves the machine, except when uploaded to the offsite backup location.
+Customer data never leaves the virtual machine, except when uploaded to an offsite backup location.

-Virtual machines are not reused and are terminated and wiped upon service upgrade or termination.
+Virtual machines are not reused.
+They are terminated and wiped when you upgrade or delete your service.

 ## Data encryption

 Managed Service for TimescaleDB at-rest data encryption covers both active service instances as well as service backups in cloud object storage.